Flavor Changing Neutral Current processes and family discrimination in 3-3-1 models: Variants

 In this case the first two families of quarks transform as anti-triplet while the third one transforms as triplet by $\text{SU}(3)_\text{L}$

 where the index $i=1,2$ is restricted to only two generations.
+The negative signal in the anti-triplet $Q_{i_L}$ is just to standardise the signals of the charged current interactions with the gauge bosons.
 The primed quarks are new heavy quarks with the usual $(+\frac{2}{3}, -\frac{1}{3})$ electric charges.

-In this case the simplest Yukawa interactions that generate the correct mass for all standard quarks are composed by the terms\footnote{For the most general Yukawa interactions involving terms that violate lepton number, see: \cite{Doff:2006rt}.},
+Here the simplest Yukawa interactions that generate the correct mass for all standard quarks are composed by the terms\footnote{For the most general Yukawa interactions involving terms that violate lepton number, see: \cite{Doff:2006rt}.},